quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

     	R = sout.engine_speed.Data(end);
 	end
 	```
- 4. If we use workspace variables to pass arguments to Simulink, we need to make sure they are created in the workspace before compiling the model.
+ 4. If you use workspace variables to pass arguments to Simulink, create them in the workspace before compiling the model.
 Run the following commands on the MATLAB command window to seed some input data and run the Simulink model using the `engine.m` function:
 	```
 	throttle_a = [0.2, 0.23, 1.2, 4.2, 5.3 ];
 	ts = [1, 2, 3, 4, 5];
 	engine(throttle_a, ts);
 	```
  5. On the MATLAB command window, type the following command to compile the MATLAB function to your preferred runtime environment.
-For information on compiling MATLAB functions for deployment, please refer to [MATLAB compiler documentation](https://www.mathworks.com/help/compiler/mcc.html#d124e20858){target=_blank}.
+For information on compiling MATLAB functions for deployment, please refer to [MATLAB compiler documentation](https://www.mathworks.com/help/compiler/mcc.html#d124e20858){target=_blank}:

 	=== "Python"